 Proposals should be submitted to firstname.lastname@example.org by 5:00 pm

 All proposals need to be submitted in PDF format to be considered

 The following information must be included and clearly identified in your proposal:

 5) Brief Proposal Narrative

-a) Explain in detail how support for this proposal will promote internationalization of the university
+a) Explain in detail how the proposed activity will promote internationalization of the university

 b) Estimated timeline